peterlugtig/peterlugtig.github.io/content/authors/peterlugtig/_index.md

 - Visitors
 ---

-Peter Lugtig is an associate professor at the deparment of Methodology and Statistics at Utrecht University, where he specializes in survey methodology, which includes inferences using a mix of survey data and big data and the modelling of survey errors, and the use of sensor technology in smartphones.
+Peter Lugtig is an associate professor at the [department of Methodology and Statistics] (https://www.uu.nl/en/organisation/methodology-and-statistics) at Utrecht University, where he specializes in survey methodology, which includes inferences using a mix of survey data and big data and the modelling of survey errors, and the use of sensor technology in smartphones.

 Next to his research, he has a passion for teaching and thus is involved in several Bachelor's, Master's and post-graduate courses about statistics and survey methodology.